"SKIMO" has become a new Olympic sport. Ken Fujikawa's dream beyond speed touring

 So Fujikawa decided to take action on his own, making it possible to ski up the slopes at the ski resort where he works as an instructor

-"I wanted to change the common sense that you shouldn't climb the slopes, so I made it possible to hike up Sapporo Bankei Ski Resort, my home slope.
+"I wanted to change the common belief that you shouldn't hike up the slopes, so I made it possible to hike up my home resort, Sapporo Bankei Ski Resort.

-First, I spoke to the principal of the ski school I belong to and he agreed.
-He acted as a go-between for me and the ski resort, and we've been trying out all sorts of things.
+First, I talked to the principal of the ski school I belong to and got his understanding.
+The principal acted as a liaison with the ski resort, and we've been trying out various things.
+We've

-We've held a series of skiing competitions on the slopes, and we've used the ski resort's budget to rent out around 20 sets of skis and boots."
+held a series of SKIMO competitions on the slopes, and the ski resort has used its budget to prepare about 20 sets of skis and boots for rent."

 Seal walking on the detour route of Sapporo Bankei Ski Resort.
 Walking while balancing on skis will also help you improve your skiing skills